 If granted, a liquor restricted premises declaration will make it an offence for any occupier or visitor to consume alcohol within the declared area or residence.

-The child protection worker must complete a SWA to determine if excessive use of alcohol in the home is impacting on the safety and wellbeing of the child.
+The child protection worker must complete a CSI to determine if excessive use of alcohol in the home is impacting on the safety and wellbeing of the child.

-The child protection worker must discuss the SWA with their team leader and consider whether to proceed with an Application.
+The child protection worker must discuss the CSI with their team leader and consider whether to proceed with an Application.

 Applications to RGL may be appropriate in cases where: